joe-herman/joe-herman.github.io/_posts/2020-05-30-finding-a-bff-in-zero-bug-balance.md

 A visual bug in a UI probably matters less than a data corruption bug in an API.
 Similarly, a bug in a component may not be worth fixing if a new component will replace it entirely.
 Or perhaps a bug is worth fixing _sometime_, except the person representing the entire [bus factor](https://en.wikipedia.org/wiki/Bus_factor) for that part is on vacation.

+In these situations, the team may accept the technical debt of solving the low-severity bugs later.
+Allowing some technical debt is good: it affords the option to push higher-priority features or fixes.

 Zero Bug Balance does not account for _acceptably_ low-severity bugs, which disregards weighing opportunity cost, and discourages the team from leveraging technical debt to prioritize shipping features or improve elsewhere.

 ## Zero Bug Bounce is a measure worth learning from

-Microsoft's Zero Bug Bounce is described in [Mike Torres' opening paragraph in his article applying it to life](http://www.refocuser.com/2009/04/bouncing-at-zero-zbb-in-life/):
+Microsoft's Zero Bug Bounce is a state of product maturity that teams strive for, described in [Mike Torres' opening paragraph in his article applying it to life](http://www.refocuser.com/2009/04/bouncing-at-zero-zbb-in-life/):

 > ... all active bugs in the software have been looked at and either punted or fixed – and the team’s fix rate (or the rate at which they’re able to fix bugs) is greater than the team’s incoming rate (or the rate at which new bugs are being opened).

-Zero Bug Bounce, while also a state that teams should strive for, differs from Zero Bug Balance in that **punting a bug** counts as fixing it, and focuses on bug finding rate relative to team capacity.
+Zero Bug Bounce differs from Zero Bug Balance in that **punting a bug** (deferring a fix until later) counts as fixing it, and focuses on bug-finding rate relative to team capacity.
 However, Zero Bug Bounce is only meant to account for _new_ bugs, and is unaffected by shrinking a running bug balance.

-## Bugs Found and Fixed (BFF)
+## Solving with Bugs Found and Fixed (BFF)

+I propose a friendlier solution to Zero Bug Balance that I'm dubbing **Bugs Found and Fixed**, or **BFF**.

 Recall Zero Bug Balance's formula: